vwscc-xtb/vwscc-xtb.github.io/page/exercises/4-oniom.md

 In addition, you can try to increase/decrease inner region size (e.g., take more metal nodes, or include organic linkers).

 ## Optional

+It is possible to integrate methods like aISS and ONIOM.
+Dock the CO<sub>2</sub> molecule onto the DALTES system in the same manner as described in the [Exercise]({{ "/page/exercises/mof" | absolute_url }}).
+You may need to pre-optimize both structures using GFN-FF.
+\\
+Define the inner region, including the docked CO<sub>2</sub> molecule, as demonstrated earlier.Perform the geometry optimization with the selected inner region.